-As described under "-Compensation Discussion and Analysis-Severance and Separation Arrangements- Employment Agreements," in contemplation of our initial public offering, on August 9, 2011, we entered into employment agreements with Messrs.
+As described under "-Compensation Discussion and Analysis-Severance and Separation Arrangements-Employment Agreements," in contemplation of our initial public offering, on August 9, 2011, we entered into employment agreements with Messrs.
 Foran, Hairford and Lancaster.
-In addition, in March 2014, we entered into an employment agreement with Mr. Adams, and effective February 2016, we entered into an employment agreement with Mr. Goodwin.
-We amended Mr. Goodwin's employment agreement in August 2018.
-The principal difference in Mr. Adams' and Mr. Goodwin's employment agreements as compared to the employment agreement of Messrs.
-Foran, Hairford and Lancaster is that Mr. Adams' and Mr. Goodwin's agreements do not include a "modified single trigger" that would have allowed them to receive "change in control" severance if they terminated their agreements without "good reason" within 30 days prior to or 12 months after a change in control.
-Pursuant to the terms of the employment agreements, we may be required to make certain payments to one or more of our Named Executive Officers upon the occurrence of certain events resulting in such Named Executive Officer's termination.
+In addition, in March 2014, we entered into an employment agreement with Mr. Adams, and effective February 2016, we entered into an employment agreement with Mr. Goodwin's employment agreement in August 2018.
+The principal difference in Mr. Adams' and Mr. Goodwin's employment agreements as compared to the employment agreements of Messrs.
+Foran, Hairford and Lancaster is that Mr. Adams' and Mr. Goodwin's agreements do not include a "modified single trigger" that would have allowed them to receive "change in control" severance if they terminated their agreements, we may be required to make certain payments to one or more of our Named Executive Officers upon the occurrence of certain events resulting in such Named Executive Officer's termination.
 The employment agreements do not provide for gross-ups for excise taxes on severance or other payments in connection with a change in control.
-For a detailed description of the events that may trigger such payments, see "-Compensation Discussion and Analysis-Severance and Separation Arrangements- Employment Agreements."
+For a detailed description of the events that may trigger such payments, see "-Compensation Discussion and Analysis-Severance and Separation Arrangements."